 If you are breastfeeding, we recommend the Basic Hydration IV Drip, Multivitamin IV Drip and Vitamin D, B Complex, and Vitamin B12 Booster Shots.
 We do not administer any other vitamin therapy treatments to women who are breastfeeding.

->

-> The IV La Vie team will not administer IV drips or booster shots to pregnant women.
+The IV La Vie team will not administer IV drips or booster shots to pregnant women.
 We do not encourage breastfeeding parents to have vitamin therapy infusions unless it is referred by your medical practitioners.
-However, we can offer iron infusions, during or after your pregnancy at one of our affiliate locations across Australia in Sydney, regional NSW, Queensland, Melbourne and Tasmania.
+However, we can offer iron infusions, during or after your pregnancy at one of our ambassador locations across Australia in Sydney, regional NSW, Queensland, Melbourne and Tasmania.

->

-> We do not administer Drips or Booster Shots to pregnant women.
+We do not administer Drips or Booster Shots to pregnant women.
 We do not encourage great feeding parents to have infusions unless it is referred by your medical practitioners.
-We do however offer iron infusions in our affiliate locations should you need one during your pregnancy or after.
+We do however offer iron infusions in our ambassador locations should you need one during your pregnancy or after.

->

-> How much fluid is in each drip?
+How much fluid is in each drip?
 Is it safe to have a litre of fluid?

 Our IV drips range from 100 ml to 1 litre, with the majority of our IV drips containing 1 litre of fluid.
 This is a third of your recommended daily intake of fluid, and dependent on your medical history and observations, 1 litre of fluid delivered in your IV drip vitamin therapy treatment is deemed safe.
 Before commencing our IV drip vitamin therapy treatment our medical professional will check your blood pressure, pulse, temperature, and oxygen saturations to ensure it is safe to begin.
 We will consider any pre-existing medical conditions, as outlined in your medical questionnaire, such as heart or kidney issues, before we decide it is safe to proceed with the vitamin therapy treatment.